 Regardless of their current situation, all women with asthma should take maintenance medication under the direction of their primary care doctors to help prevent symptoms and flare-ups.
 It is better to practice preventative care than to treat symptoms after they have started.
 While asthma is not a curable condition, it is treatable.
 The key is understanding irritants and symptoms and taking proper precautions to manage flare-ups.

-The Lung Institute specializes in treating people with chronic pulmonary conditions such as chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis.
-If you or a loved one suffers from a lung condition, the Lung Institute may be able to help.
+The Lung Health Institute specializes in treating people with chronic pulmonary conditions such as chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis.
+If you or a loved one suffers from a lung condition, the Lung Health Institute may be able to help.
 Contact us to learn more.